How to improve construction efficiency with new technology and clever processes

-- Using the in-built e-forms on your project estimating software
+Using the built-in e-forms on your job estimating software

-Time going back and forth with a supplier to get a quote is time wasted.
-Streamline communication with your suppliers by using the request for quote functions that are built in to your job estimating software.
+Going back and forth with a supplier to get a quote is wasted time.
+Streamline communication with your suppliers by using the “Request for quote” functions built into your job estimating software.

-Buildxact’s supplier forms give you tick-box options to construct your form before it’s sent directly to the supplier.
+Buildxact’s supplier forms give you check-box options to construct your form before it is sent to the supplier.
 Once the supplier fills out the form and provides a quote, the information is fed directly into the system.
-No third party apps, data entry or photocopying is required – it’s an all-in-one system.
+No third-party apps, data entry or photocopying is required – it is an all-in-one system.

 - Using free form building tools to collect information

-Most online form building tools feature customizable fields so you can collect only the specific data you need for your business.
-Online e-forms are handy for collecting details from new employees, gathering client details and storing mandatory data.
-(A word of caution: be sure to check for import/export functions so your data doesn’t get stuck in an online system.)
+Most online form-building tools feature customizable fields so you can collect the specific data you need.
+Online e-forms are handy for collecting details from new employees, gathering client details and storing data.
+(A word of caution: be sure to check for import/export functions so your data does not get stuck in an online system.)

-Choosing software that has e-form functionality will save you copying data across platforms. #eforms #constructiontechnology #constructionnews #constructiononline
+Choosing software that has e-form functionality will save you from copying data across platforms.

-You could be wasting time on manual processing.
+5. Automate processes you could be wasting time on manual processing

-Falling behind technology trends can spell the death of many construction industry businesses that don’t realize how important it is to keep up with new technologies.
+Falling behind technology trends can spell the death of many construction industry businesses that do not realize how important it is to keep up with new technologies.